ccfahe/SchemaValidator/README.md

 **Docker Approach**
 - docker run -d -it -v /<schema folder>:/opt/app/schemas/  <imageName>
-- To buid Image and use: docker build -t appimages.bin.t-mobile.at/tauplatform/tauplatform:\$MAGENTA_GIT_HASH --network=host ./platform/.
+- To buid Image and use: docker build -t <imageName>
-- To use existing Image: docker pull appimages.bin.t-mobile.at/schemavalidatortool/schemavalidatortool:latest
+- To use existing Image: docker pull <imageName>:latest
-- To modify and push Image :docker push appimages.bin.t-mobile.at/schemavalidatortool/schemavalidatortool:latest
+- To modify and push Image :docker push <imageName>:latest

 **Validating multiple Schema**
 - sh doSchemaValidation.sh <Directory_Path_Where_All_Schema_Are_Available> <output_file>